rdady/gear-vr-controller-linux/README.md

 6. Run my program
 7. Enjoy

+To avoid steps 4 and 5:
+as root do this once
+echo 'KERNEL=="uinput", MODE="0660", GROUP="drobert", OPTIONS+="static_node=uinput"' > /etc/udev/rules.d/99-uinput.rules

-What's the usecase?
+# What's the usecase? a.k.a.
+Why?

 I am sitting at my desk while holding my litte son while he sleeps, but I sill need do nerdy stuff like browsing the web.
 An air mouse is not that convenient, but this controller ... is a perfect match.
 It could be considered as the one hand equivalent of the Steam Controller.
 BTW I hope sc-controller will intergate this controller in his project as well.

-ISSUES
+# ISSUES

-Can't switch to VR mode in a stable way.
 Consider this project at this point as a Proof Of Concept.